SageHack/hacklair/content/learn-linux.md

 Read about [free software](/what-is-free-software/).

-The focus here is privacy, security, freedom and hacking.
+The focus here is privacy, security, freedom, and hacking.
 If that’s what you want to learn about, we’re good.

 ### What if I’m a gamer?